 Notable differences from the movie include fighting a large monster (which used a large ball as a weapon) did not appear in the film.
-Also notable was Leia (in her sexy slave outfit) having to move from end of the stage to reach Jabba the Hutt who serves as the level’s boss.
+Also notable was Leia (in her sexy slave outfit) having to move from the end of the stage to reach Jabba the Hutt who serves as the level’s boss.
 Jabba’s sail barge in the game looks and feels longer than in the movie.

 Along the way, you get to fight a whole bunch of enemies that appear to fight and stop you.
-This include not only the Imperial forces that appeared in the movie but also now additions like machines and even flying robots.
+This includes not only the Imperial forces that appeared in the movie but also new additions like machines and even flying robots.
 You never saw Luke fight any flying robot in the movie?
 In this game, he gets to fight them at the Imperial facility on the moon of Endor.

 Like the previous two games, the game designers implemented levels that play differently from the standard side-scrolling adventuring.
-I’m referring to the Mode 7 level in which you fly the Millenium Falcon on a makeshift 3D environment on the surface of the 2nd Death Star needing to destroy a number of TIE Fighters in order to progress.
-I should that this particular level lacked depth although it was cool to use the Falcon and just imagine Lando and his team inside operating it.
+I’m referring to the Mode 7 level in which you fly the Millennium Falcon on a makeshift 3D environment on the surface of the 2nd Death Star needing to destroy a number of TIE Fighters in order to progress.
+I should say that this particular level lacked depth although it was cool to use the Falcon and just imagine Lando and his team inside operating it.

-In what is a clear attempt by the game makers to push the hardware of the Super NES, they created a standalone level in which you use the top turret of the Millenium Falcon to shoot a required number of TIE Fighters while flying in space heading towards the 2nd Death Star (complete with a 3D background showing the Imperial Star Destroyers in the distance on the opposite side).
+In what is a clear attempt by the game makers to push the hardware of the Super NES, they created a standalone level in which you use the top turret of the Millenium Falcon to shoot a required number of TIE Fighters while flying in space heading towards the 2nd Death Star (complete with a 3D background showing the Imperial Star Destroyers in the distance on one side).
 This was a very short yet cool sequence to play even though the darkness of space makes spotting the TIE Fighters a bit challenging.
 I liked the fact that the console’s processor was pushed hard to allow the TIE Fighters look 3D and detailed using several frames of animation as they fly around and right close to the Falcon (which itself looked detailed).